nRaecheR/dab_plus_streamer/README.md

 Usage
 ====================

-Receive using RTLSDR, and play with ALSA:
+Receive using RTLSDR, and tune to programme:

     dab_plus_streamer -c channel -p programme

-Read an IQ file and play with ALSA: (IQ file format is u8, unless the file ends with FORMAT.iq)
+Read an IQ file and tune to programme: (IQ file format is u8, unless the file ends with FORMAT.iq)

     dab_plus_streamer -f file -p programme